SanderElias/signalSample/README.md

 # SignalSample

-This project is here to be able to talk about Signals and Signal inputs.
+This project is here to be able to talk about Signals and Signal inputs and models.
+Also its meant to serve as a taling piece round frontend-architecture and how to build a scalable and maintainable frontend.
-In it's current state it is mimic'ing signal inputs in the data-row component.
-It uses a setter.
-But it clearly shows that an input is a value that will change over time.
-There is a conceptual clash here.

-Also there are some bugs in here.
-Those are not intended, but illustrate the issue we talked about.

-1. refresh the page a couple times, you will see some parts are not updated.
-2. try clicking on the table headers to change the sorting.
-When you reclick the same one, it will not reverse?
-3. when data is still loading, and you paginate, the pagination stops being updated.

 ## Development server